-Conservation organisations are working to improve our understanding of the pangolin’s ecology and behaviour.
-Pangolins are elusive mammals that wonder their habitats alone, mostly at night.
+Conservation organizations are working to improve our understanding of the pangolin’s ecology and behavior.
+Pangolins are elusive mammals that wander their habitats alone, mostly at night.
 They have proven difficult to study but renewed efforts are underway to identify the distribution and ranges of pangolin populations, as well as how their ecosystems can be manipulated to ensure their survival in the wild.
 Surveys are underway to work out how many pangolins there are in the wild.

 WSO's Activities and Initiatives

 WSO, by means of its Friend of the Earth project, is raising awareness about the pangolin’s story, which is not well known on a global scale.
 Many people still don’t know what a pangolin is or why the animals are threatened.
 Sharing the pangolin’s story will help in the development of a global community standing in unity against the illegal poaching of pangolins for meat and traditional Chinese medicine.

 Please have a look at our webinar “Special Earth Day webinar about Pangolins & Covid-19” With Patrick Boehler editor of the pangolin reports.

 Friend of the Earth also petitioned China to stop trade in Pangolins and Dr Bray has been interviewed on the subject on BBC World Service Radio and Radio 4, Business Matters (min 18).

 We are also planning to assist and fund pangolin rehabilitation centers and studies of the pangolins’ biology, ecology and behavior that help to inform the upbringing of pangolins in captivity as well as their conservation in the wild.

 Help to halt the dramatic decline of these unique mammals by sharing their story.